Covisint/api-raml/README.md

     $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console gencsv

+### Generating the api-console war file

+To generate a war file for deployment into the developer portal, pass the "genwar" argument to the docker command line.
+This will create an "api-console.war" file under the "dist" directory within your current directory.

+    $ docker run --rm -v "$PWD":/raml venkytv/covisint-api-console genwar

 ### Advanced

 To override the hostname part of the baseUri in the generated RAML files, set